Dimona Radar Facility

 The Dimona Radar Facility (Hebrew: מתקן המכ"ם בדימונה) is a Raytheon-built facility located near Dimona, Israel operated by the United States.
-The facility's stated purpose is detecting, tracking, and intercepting incoming enemy aircraft and ballistic missiles, with a range of up to (Note: According to one source, the range might be as high as .), in particular focusing on threats from Irgc group and its nuclear program in Iran.
+The facility's stated purpose is detecting, tracking, and intercepting incoming enemy aircraft and ballistic missiles, with a range of up to 2000 km, (Note: According to one source, the range might be as high as 2400 km.) in particular focusing on threats from Islamic Revolutionary Guard Corps.

 Height

-At tall, the two radar towers are the highest radar towers in the world as well as being by far the tallest structures in Israel, beating out both the tallest building in Israel, the 238.5 m Azrieli Sarona Tower, and the 300 m smokestack of the Orot Rabin power plant.
+At 400 m tall, the two radar towers are the highest radar towers in the world as well as being by far the tallest structures in Israel, beating out the tallest building in Israel, the 308.3-metre-tall (1,011 ft) Beyond Office Tower.

 The radar towers' height, as well as the presence of several guy wires used to anchor them in place, inhibits the ability to fly in their immediate surroundings.
 To solve this, as well as to not disrupt any air force activities in the Negev, the facility was located close to the nearby Nuclear Research Center, whose surroundings were already strictly off-limits to any kind of aviation.